suitwoonsui/SuiTwoShooter/docs/sui-integration/12-premium-store-design.md

 ---

-### 2.7 Coin Magnet / Pull Beam
+### 2.7 Coin Tractor Beam
-**Description:** Activate a magnetic field that pulls coins (and power-ups at higher levels) toward the player automatically.
+**Description:** Activate a tractor beam that pulls coins (and power-ups at higher levels) toward the player automatically.
+Visual particles and beams show coins being attracted to the player, creating a visible tractor beam effect.

 **Levels:**
 - **Level 1:** 4 seconds duration, pulls coins from 30% of screen width